sagemath/sagewiki_to_gh-2022-10-10/Unit_of_Measurement.md

 Darren Dale is the developer of '''Quantities'''.
 From the sage-devel [[http://groups.google.com/group/sage-devel/msg/151133f4e35eaee9|discussion]]:

+{{{
-''"Let me explain my background and that of quantities.
+"Let me explain my background and that of quantities.
 I am a scientist at the Cornell High Energy Syncrotron Source (CHESS), and have been a developer on the matplotlib project for several years.
 I have been interested in having a units package for python for a long time.
 I have considered all the units packages discussed so far in this thread, but did not find one that suited my needs.
 I make heavy use of numpy arrays for my work, and wanted a numpy subclass that handled physical quantities.
 It has taken several iterations but I finally found an appropriate abstraction for such a package.
 Quantities is already in pretty good shape, in large part because it does not try to do too much.
 I am currently trying to improve Quantities interaction with numpy's builtin functions, however, I have run into some limitations in numpy, mainly in the implementation of ufuncs.
 If you are interested, please search the numpy archives for my name.
 I have suggested on that list how things could be improved, but the devs are busy preparing to release numpy-1.3.
 I will try to engage them again after 1.3 is out.

 I have been spending most of my effort on Quantities recently improving the unit tests.
 This uncovered a few bugs in numpy that have been fixed in time for the 1.3 release.
 If you run pq.test() with numpy-1.2, you will encounter errors that have been fixed in 1.3.

-I would be willing to consider how quantities can be improved so it can be used in the sage environment, but it sounds like there are some existing issues with the interaction of sage types and numpy arrays which need to be worked out first."''
+I would be willing to consider how quantities can be improved so it can be used in the sage environment, but it sounds like there are some existing issues with the interaction of sage types and numpy arrays which need to be worked out first."
+}}}

 The author of this document (Maurizio) made a comment in post #16 of that discussion:

+{{{
-''"provided that the system is SI, you should get the result as a multiplier (bigger than one) of the closest classic unit representation
+"provided that the system is SI, you should get the result as a multiplier (bigger than one) of the closest classic unit representation
 ex: meters -> nm - um - mm - m - km - ecc ecc
 ex: